 For the \textbf{Hard-Level} dataset, the persistent errors of the LLMs mainly stem from the lack of clarity and missing background in the case descriptions.
-In Eample 8, the omission of critical contextual information in the dialogue.
+In Example 8, the critical contextual information is omitted in the dialogue.
 Specifically, the original simple case includes a description that ``a certain medication can be infused at the community hospital''.
 This missing lead to collective misclassification of the nurse’s behavior by all LLMs.
 Additionally, the misjudgment can also result from the inherent ambiguity of the case itself.
-In Eample 9, the nurse’s behaviors are inherently difficult to assess.
-Furthermore, cases with clearly described violations of nursing values allow the models to more accurately assess the alignment (Eample 10 and 11).
+In Example 9, the nurse’s behaviors are inherently difficult to assess.
+Furthermore, cases with clearly described violations of nursing values allow the models to more accurately assess the alignment (Example 10 and 11).